History of Novi Sad: Early history of Petrovaradin

 Human settlement in the territory of present-day Novi Sad has been traced as far back as the Stone Age (about 4500 BC).
 This settlement was located on the right bank of the river Danube in the territory of present-day Petrovaradin.

 This region was conquered by Celts (in the 4th century BC) and Romans (in the 1st century BC).
 The Celts founded the first fortress at this location, which was located on the right bank of the Danube.
 During Roman rule, a larger fortress was built in the 1st century AD with the name Cusum and was included into Roman province Pannonia.
 In the 5th century, Cusum was devastated by the invasion of the Huns.

 By the end of the 5th century, Byzantines had reconstructed the city and called it by the names Cusum and Petrikon.
 The city in time became conquered by the Ostrogoths, Gepids, Avars, Franks, Bulgarians, and again by the Byzantines.

-The city was later conquered by the Kingdom of Hungary (in the 11th–12th century); by the Ottoman Empire (in 1526), and by the Habsburg monarchy (in 1687).
+The city was ruled by the Kingdom of Hungary until the 16th century; by the Ottoman Empire (in 1526), and by the Habsburg monarchy (in 1687).
 The city was first mentioned under the name Peturwarad (Pétervárad, Serbian: Petrovaradin) in documents from 1237.
 Another name used for it was Bélakút.
 Petrovaradin was known under the name Pétervárad under Hungarian rule, Varadin under Ottoman rule, and Peterwardein under Habsburg rule.

 During the Ottoman rule, Petrovaradin had 200 houses, and three mosques.
 There was also a Christian quarter with 35 houses populated with ethnic Serbs.